 Restricted Stock Awards.
 With respect to shares issued pursuant to a restricted stock award that are subject to a substantial risk of forfeiture, a participant may, within 30 days after the shares are transferred, file an election under Section 83(b) of the Internal Revenue Code to include as ordinary income in the year of transfer an amount equal to the fair market value of the shares received on the date of transfer (determined as if the shares were not subject to any risk of forfeiture).
-We will receive a corresponding tax deduction, provided the award is not otherwise subject to the limitations of Section 162(m).
 If a Section 83(b) election is made, the participant will not recognize any additional income when the restrictions on the shares issued in connection with the stock award lapse.
 At the time any such shares are sold or disposed of, any gain or loss will be treated as a long-term or short-term capital gain or loss, depending on the holding period from the date of receipt of the restricted stock award.

 A participant who does not make a Section 83(b) election within 30 days of the transfer of a restricted stock award that is subject to a substantial risk of forfeiture will recognize ordinary income at the time of the lapse of the restrictions in an amount equal to the then fair market value of the shares.
-We will receive a corresponding tax deduction, provided that proper withholding is made and the award is not otherwise subject to the limitations of Section 162(m).
 At the time of a subsequent sale or disposition of any shares of common stock issued in connection with a restricted stock award as to which the restrictions have lapsed, any gain or loss will be treated as a long-term or short-term capital gain or loss, depending on the holding period from the date the restrictions lapse.

 Restricted Stock Units and Performance Awards.
 Neither the participant nor the Company incurs any federal income tax consequences as a result of the grant of a restricted stock unit or performance award.
 With respect to shares issued pursuant to a restricted stock unit or performance award, a participant will include as ordinary income in the year of receipt an amount equal to the cash and the fair market value of the shares received as of the date of receipt.
-We will receive a corresponding tax deduction, provided that the award is not otherwise subject to the limitations of Section 162(m).
-At the time of a subsequent sale or disposition of any shares of common stock issued in connection with a performance unit award, any gain or loss will be treated as long-term or short-term capital gain or loss, depending on the holding period from the date the shares were received
+At the time of a subsequent sale or disposition of any shares of common stock issued in connection with a performance unit award, any gain or loss will be treated as long-term or short-term capital gain or loss, depending on the holding period from the date the shares were received.

 Stock Bonus.
 With respect to shares issued pursuant to a stock bonus, a participant will include as ordinary income in the year of receipt an amount equal to the fair market value of the shares received as of the date of receipt.
 In the case of a stock bonus subject to restrictions and a risk of forfeiture, the "date of receipt" will be the date the restrictions lapse unless the recipient makes an election under Section 83(b) of the Code, as discussed above with regard to restricted stock awards.
-We will receive a corresponding tax deduction.
 At the time of a subsequent sale or disposition of any shares of common stock issued in connection with a stock bonus, any gain or loss will be treated as long-term or short-term capital gain or loss, depending on the holding period from the date the shares were received.